getgrav/grav-learn/pages/02.content/03.collections/docs.md

 In this configuration, you can see that `content.order.custom` is defining a **custom manual ordering** to ensure the page is constructed with the **showcase** first, **highlights** section second etc. Please note that if a page is not specified in the custom ordering list, then Grav falls back on the `content.order.by` for the unspecified pages.

-`content.limit` is pretty self explanatory, and the `content.pagination` is a simple boolean flag to be used by plugins etc to know if **pagination** should be initialized for this collection.
+The `content.pagination` is a simple boolean flag to be used by plugins etc to know if **pagination** should be initialized for this collection. `content.limit` is the number of items displayed per-page when pagination is enabled.

 ### Date Range